ismslv/godot_splashes/README.md

 ## Usage

-Add chosen scene, corresponding folder, and script timer.gd to your project.
+1. Add chosen scene with corresponding folder and ```scripts/timer.gd``` to your project.

-Find object Timer in the scene and set "Scene" property to your game's first scene.
+2. Find object Timer in the scene.

+    2.1.
+Set "Scene" property to your game's first scene.

+    2.2.
+Set WaitTime to how many second your splash will be on.

 ## Spashes